Combatd/On_Premises_Private_Cloud_Automation/README.md

 * Single-VM and multi-VM blueprints
 * The various tasks involved in managing blueprints such as uploading, downloading, editing, and deleting
 * How to use the Marketplace Manager to publish, unpublish, and delete blueprints.

+## 2. The Importance of Calm Blueprints and Marketplace Publishing
+While we have very briefly discussed both blueprints and the Marketplace in the previous lesson, we will now explore both subjects in more detail.
+[YouTube Video](https://youtu.be/ZhJCtS-KMcY)

+Nutanix Calm, as we learned previously, is a multi-cloud application management framework.
+And, as we will see in this lesson, it transforms the way that enterprises work with applications.

+In Calm, applications are defined via simple blueprints that can be easily created using industry standard skills and control all aspects of the application’s lifecycle, such as provisioning, scaling, and cleanup.
+These blueprints can be created through the UI, or via code with a Python-based DSL, including seamless conversion.

+Once created, a blueprint can be easily published to end users through the Nutanix Marketplace, instantly transforming a complex provisioning ticket into a simple one-click request.

+The ability to turn applications into automated blueprints brings a number of benefits to any enterprise that uses Nutanix Calm.

+### Better Agility, Fewer Errors
+A blueprint incorporates relevant VMs, configurations, related binaries, and other elements of each app into a single unit that can be managed by the infrastructure team.
+This makes application lifecycle management and deployment both automated and repeatable, freeing up the time that infrastructure teams are presently devoting to managing their applications.

+### Self-service, Central Control
+As we’ve seen in the previous lessons, self-service and RBAC allow IT teams to empower different groups to provision and manage their own applications.
+Activities and changes are logged with end-to-end traceability, helping security teams with compliance initiatives.

+### Modernized App Development
+When paired with a certified Kubernetes solution, Calm allows you to modernize app development without losing policy control.
+In addition, Calm natively integrates with Jenkins to empower Continuous Integration and Continuous Delivery (CI/CD) pipelines with automatic infrastructure provisioning or upgrades for all applications.

+### Unified Multi-Cloud Orchestration
+Calm unifies the management of all your clouds into a single pane of glass, removing the need to move back and forth between multiple management interfaces.
+Calm automates the provisioning of multi-cloud architectures, scaling both multi-tiered and distributed applications across different cloud environments.